 There are two ways of measuring errors: measuring all of them (error rate) or focusing on one error (error occurrence rate).

 Error rate counts all possible errors.
-To calculate it, we need to define the number of error opportunities, all possible slips and mistakes.
+To calculate it, we need to define all possible slips and mistakes and the number of error opportunities.
 This number can be bigger or smaller depending on the complexity of the task.
 After that, we apply this simple formula:

 Can there be a perfect user interface that prevents people from making typos?
 Unlikely.
-That is why the error rate almost never equals zero.
-Making mistakes is human nature, so having errors in usability testing is totally fine.
+That is why the error rate seldom equals zero.
+Making mistakes is human nature, so having usability testing errors is fine.

 Success score and error rate measure the effectiveness of the product.
 The following metrics are used to measure efficiency.